DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Created endpoint for getting all posts
 - Added a new response Generic Api Response
 - Created endpoint for updating posts by id
+- Created endpoint for deleting post by id